Special Weather Statement issued for Davis Mountains Foothills, Pecos by NWS - News Break

 Special Weather Statement issued for Davis Mountains Foothills, Pecos by NWS

-Effective: 2021-05-27 08:12:00 CDT Expires: 2021-05-27 16:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Davis Mountains Foothills; Pecos SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL PECOS...NORTHERN BREWSTER AND SOUTHEASTERN JEFF DAVIS COUNTIES UNTIL 445 PM CDT At 414 PM CDT, Doppler radar was tracking a strong thunderstorm 18 miles northeast of Alpine-Casparis Municipal Airport, or 18 miles northeast of Alpine, moving northeast at 15 mph.
+Effective: 2021-05-27 08:12:00 CDT Expires: 2021-05-27 16:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Davis Mountains Foothills; Pecos SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL PECOS...NORTH CENTRAL BREWSTER...SOUTHERN REEVES AND EAST CENTRAL JEFF DAVIS COUNTIES UNTIL 415 PM CDT At 349 PM CDT, Doppler radar was tracking a strong thunderstorm 26 miles northeast of Alpine, moving east at 20 mph.
 Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
-This storm will remain over mainly rural areas of west central Pecos, northern Brewster and southeastern Jeff Davis Counties.
+This storm will remain over mainly rural areas of west central Pecos, north central Brewster, southern Reeves and east central Jeff Davis Counties.
 A Severe Thunderstorm Watch remains in effect until 1100 PM CDT for southwestern Texas.alerts.weather.gov